Travel to SAGE

 Travel

-SAGE attendees will do coursework in and around Santa Fe, NM USA.
-The group will spend ~2 weeks in a campground in the Jemez Mountains outside of Los Alamos, NM.
-Then the group will stay in the dorms at the Santa Fe Indian School.
+SAGE attendees will spend their time in Northern New Mexico, USA.
+The group will spend ~2 weeks in a campground in the Jemez Mountains outside of Los Alamos, doing field work and attending group activities and lectures.

-We ask that all participants make arrangements to travel to Santa Fe, New Mexico.
+We ask that all participants make arrangements to travel to New Mexico on June 15.
 The closest major airport is Albuquerque, NM (ABQ).
-Train and shuttle bus service is available between ABQ and Santa Fe
+More detailed logistics will follow once acceptances are sent.

 What to Bring to SAGE